rsy6318/DDM/README.md

 ```

 ## Usage
+**Note: When using DDM, the setting regularization weights is also important, and it will range from 0.01 to 10000 !!!**
 Here we provide three versions of DDM, i.e., Point-to-Point, Mesh-to-Mesh, and Mesh-to-Point (in the paper, it is face).

 ###### Optimize a point cloud according to the reference point cloud